cs3110/textbook/_sources/chapters/ds/rb.md

     else true
 ```

+{{ video_embed | replace("%%VID%%", "dCBAhbIEoYM")}}

-More interesting is the `insert` operation.
-As with standard binary trees, we
+**Okasaki's Algorithm.** More interesting is the `insert` operation.
+As with
-add a node by replacing the leaf found by the search procedure.
-We also color
+standard binary trees, we add a node by replacing the leaf found by the search
+procedure.
+But what can we color that node?

+- Coloring it black could increase the black height of that path, violating the
+  Global Invariant.

+- Coloring it red could make it adjacent to another red node, violating the
+  Local Invariant.

+So neither choice is safe in general.
+Chris Okasaki (*Purely Functional Data
+Structures*, 1999) gives an elegant algorithm that solves the problem by opting
+to violate the Local Invariant, then walk up the tree to repair the violation.
+Here's how it works.

+{{ video_embed | replace("%%VID%%", "dCBAhbIEoYM")}}

-the new node red to ensure that invariant 2 is preserved.
-However, this may
+We always color the new node red to ensure that the Global Invariant is
-destroy invariant 1 by producing two adjacent red nodes.
-In order to restore the
+preserved.
+However, this may destroy the Local Invariant by producing two
+adjacent red nodes.
+In order to restore the invariant, we consider not only the
-invariant, we consider not only the new red node and its red parent, but also
+new red node and its red parent, but also its (black) grandparent.

+{{ video_embed | replace("%%VID%%", "igUOhpGICgA")}}

-its (black) grandparent.
-The next figure shows the four possible cases that can
+The next figure shows the four possible cases that can arise.
+In it, `a`-`d` are
-arise.
+possibly empty subtrees, and `x`-`z` are values stored at a node.
+The nodes
+colors are indicated with `R` and `B`.

 ```text
            1             2             3             4